Remember that paying by direct debit ensures your payments are made on time every month. Download our Direct Debit mandate form [128kb].

 - Setting arrangement for you to pay off regular amounts of your arrears

-However, if you do not contact us and you do not pay, you may lose your right to pay by instalments and then might be required to pay the full balance outstanding.
+If you do not contact us and you do not pay, you may lose your right to pay by instalments and then be required to pay the full balance outstanding.
 If you do not pay, you will receive a summons to appear in the Magistrates Court and incur additional court costs.

 If you receive a summons

 If you are unable to pay the amount due by the court date we will discuss a manageable payment arrangement with you.
 This will not stop the court proceedings.
-However, providing you make the payments as arranged we will not enforce the liability order obtained at court.
+Providing you make the payments as arranged, however, we will not enforce the liability order obtained at court.
 The court proceedings can only be stopped if the amount due is paid in full, including court costs.